 - How many trips and which conferences?
 The MFT program will fund one conference trip for MS students in their second year if they are presenting research.
 The program will fund two conference trips for PhD students during their time in the program.
 AAMFT, NCFR are examples of conferences that have been funded historically; other conferences must be pre-approved by the student's advisor and the program director - Can I roll the funds over and go to two conferences in a year?
 Students are allowed one funded conference per year.
 Funds do not rollover if not used during any given year.
 Likewise, they cannot be saved up and cashed out. - Who qualifies as a current student?
 Current students are those enrolled full-time during their two years of MS degree study and fulltime PhD students. - Are funds guaranteed?
 Funding is contingent on program budgets which vary from year to year. - Is pre-approval required?
 A faculty member must submit approval to the School of Family life prior to the student making any travel arrangements.
 Any travel plans made prior to the faculty submitting approval will not be funded.
-A copy of the Student Travel Authorization form can be obtained at this website.
-It must be submitted to the Graduate Program Manager (Terri Robertson: terri_robertson@byu. edu) with the appropriate signatures before any travel plans are made. - Are there additional required forms?
-Students must also submit the Risk & Release Agreement.
-This can also be found here and will be
+A copy of the Student Travel Authorization form can be obtained by emailing the Program Manager.
+The form must be submitted to the Graduate Program Manager (Terri Robertson: terri_robertson@byu.edu) with the appropriate signatures and pre-approval number assigned before any travel plans are made. - What other requirements are necessary to get funds?
+In order to receive MFT funding,

-- submitted with the travel authorization form. - What other requirements are necessary to get funds?
-In order to receive MFT funding, students must have faculty chair and program director approval prior to registration and accommodation arrangements, follow the necessary steps in their proper order for making arrangements, and write a short report at the conclusion of their experience. - How do I ensure that the forms were received and find out how much funding I have to use?
+- students must have faculty chair and program director approval prior to registration and accommodation arrangements, follow the necessary steps in their proper order for making arrangements, and write a short report at the conclusion of their experience. - How do I ensure that the forms were received and find out how much funding I have to use?
 It is advised that you contact the Graduate Program